Project-Babble/ProjectBabble/README.md

 # ProjectBabble
 A Mouth tracking system for VR, 100% Opensource!

-Currently the architecture is a modified mobilenetv3-large training on blenshapes from ARKit!
-The model outputs 33 blenshapes of which most cross over with SRanipals blendshapes.
+Currently the architecture is a modified efficientnetv2-b0 training on blenshapes from ARKit!
+The model outputs 31 blenshapes of which most cross over with SRanipals blendshapes.

-### A few things to note
+### One thing to note
-1. The current version of the model may not work for your mouth as it has been trained on a not very diverse dataset.
-Expect this to change in newer versions.
-2. Not all blendshapes may work as there isnt enough data collected in the dataset.
-3. This model is not a 1 to 1 translation to SRanipal blenshapes.
+1. This model is not a 1 to 1 translation to SRanipal blenshapes.
 While most blendshapes do cross over with SRanipal cheek and tounge movements are limited.

+### How to run
+Go to the releases tab, download the latest exe.
+Clone this repo, and then move the calibration file (calib.json) to the same location as the exe.
+Next get the .onnx model in the repo and move it to the same location as the exe.
+Run the exe and enjoy!

 ### Warranty
 Lol